 “A wise man is the one who calls himself to account (and refrains from doing evil deeds) and does noble deeds to benefit him after death, and the foolish person is the one who subdues himself to his temptations and desires and seeks from Allah the fulfillment of his vain desires.”

 “Remember the destroyer of worldly pleasures (death) frequently; none will remember it (meaning death) while in hardship but will feel ease and while at ease but will feel disturbed.”

+The remembrance of death puts everything into perspective.
 The things we bicker over, the amount of money in our bank account, our status, entertainment, and egos become so insignificant.
 No matter how much you beautify your face and hair every morning, you will one day sleep in the dirt.
 No matter how much you beautify yourself in clothes, you will one day be buried in a white shroud.
 No matter how much you love being around people, you will one day be buried all alone.
 Think to yourself, what am I doing here?
 What is my ultimate goal in this short life?
 What will happen after I die?
 What legacy will I leave behind?
 Remembering death helps us live a life based on the things that really matter, our relationship with God and our loved ones.
 Remembering death transforms one to be selfless and always looking to benefit others, even when there seems to be no point to it.
 The Prophet peace be upon him said:

 “If the Final Hour comes while you have a palm-cutting in your hands and it is possible to plant it before the Hour comes, you should plant it.”

 Ask yourself, what is it that you really need in life?
 What are the most important things to you?
 Put down your electronic device and the insignificant things that are distracting you from what is really important to you.
 The greatest gift you have been given is life, take a moment and reconnect with God your Creator.
 Islam is the straight path that leads one directly to God.